Eunji-Elly-Lee/LeetCode/README.md

 // The space complexity of this code is O(1) because it uses a constant amount of extra space.
 // The variable `k` is used to keep track of the new length of the array, but it does not depend on the size of the input array.
 ```

+### Beyond the Code:

+This repository isn't just a collection of solutions; it represents my dedication to continuous learning and improvement.
+By actively engaging with LeetCode challenges, I strive to become a more well-rounded and efficient developer.

+**I welcome any feedback or suggestions you might have!**